microsoft/intelligence-toolkit/app/workflows/query_text_data/README.md

 Press `Process files` to prepare the data for analysis.
 After successfully processing the data, you will see a status message like the following:

 `Chunked 500 files into 501 chunks of up to 500 tokens.
-Extracted concept graph with 1327 concepts and 3593 cooccurrences.`
+Extracted concept graph with XXX concepts and XXX cooccurrences.`

 ### Query method